-Scylla Monitoring Stack includes a set of pre-built dashboards to monitor your Scylla cluster in real time.
-Hundreds of different metrics populate dashboard components for your team to review historical trends and identify anomalous behavior in your cluster.
+ScyllaDB Monitoring Stack includes a set of pre-built dashboards to monitor your ScyllaDB cluster in real-time.
+Hundreds of different NoSQL metrics populate dashboard components for your operations team to review historical trends and identify anomalous behavior in your cluster.

-Quickly identify nodes in your cluster and drill down to detailed OS level metrics such as CPU utilization, IO, and Errors.
+Quickly identify nodes in your cluster and drill down to detailed OS-level metrics such as CPU utilization, IO, and Errors.
 Teams can quickly decide if nodes need to get rebooted or if the team needs to perform a rolling upgrade on nodes running old versions.

-Set conditional alerts for your Scylla cluster within the alert manager so your team knows when incidents arise.
+Set conditional alerts for your ScyllaDB cluster within the alert manager so your team knows when incidents arise.
 Out-of-the-box alert triggers are included for conditions such as:

 Database administrators are able to annotate heavy tasks such as backup or repair start and finish times.
 This helps cross-functional teams visually understand why there may be additional latency or reduced throughput at particular times.